[expand title=”More Actionable Insights” swaptitle=”Close”]

-The above graph represents the number of payment transactions by PayPal, from fiscal 2012 to 2018.
-As of December 2018, there are 9,871 million (9.9 billion) payment transactions are completed on either PayPal’s own payment platform or enabled by PayPal via a partner payment solution.
-That’s a significant year-over-year increase of 27% from 2017.
-These number of payment transactions in fiscal 2018 are done by 267 million PayPal’s active accounts, across more than 200 markets.
+The above graph represents the number of payment transactions through PayPal, from fiscal 2012 to the recently completed year.
+In 2019, approximately 12,361 million (12.4 billion) payment transactions were completed on either PayPal’s own payment platform or enabled by PayPal via a partner payment solution.
+That’s an appreciable 25.2% year-over-year increase from 2018.

 PayPal Payment Transactions: Additional Information